 Generally, developing public space needs the inputs from associative actors, who are putting forward citizens’ issues on the long-term and enabling actors’ meetings and exchanges with institutional and political representatives.
 The ECF is therefore very active in this field.

 The European Civic Space Watch is a collaborative, knowledge-sharing online tool contributing to better observing the state of civic space across Europe by gathering together alerts from civil society, existing analyses and institutional resources.
 There are three sections in Civic Space Watch.

 First, a mutual support scheme and a reporting point (Take action), where civic actors can share new developments on the ground, denounce attacks and call for solidarity.
 Second, a section with alerts from civil society on burning issues.
 Third, a database of resources from institutions meant to create legal instruments to protect civil liberties.

-The Civic Space Monitor (CSM) is a new research collaboration between CIVICUS, the European Civic Forum and other partners worldwide.
+The CIVICUS Monitor is a new research collaboration between CIVICUS, the European Civic Forum and other partners worldwide.

-You can contribute to the Civic Space Monitor by providing updates on your country!
+You can contribute to the CIVICUS Monitor by providing updates on your country!
 It’s simple, fast and will help us build a stronger case of civic space!

 European Civic Days

 Every year since La Rochelle in 2008, the ECF is organising its European Civic Days, a “high-visibility” event in the Member State chairing the Council of the European Union.
 In seven years, more than 2 000 organisations representatives, politicians and citizens took part in these thematic days, which contribute not only to bringing the European debate to national and local level and reach out to people often remote from current European agendas, but also to give voice to grassroots initiatives and concerns and bring them to the attention of the European leaders.